apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 Keywords with special meanings (case sensitive):
 * Data Types: BOOLEAN, DOUBLE, FLOAT, INT32, INT64, TEXT (Only capitals is acceptable)
 * Encoding Methods: BITMAP, DFT, GORILLA, PLAIN, RLE, TS_2DIFF (Only capitals is acceptable)
-* Compression Methods: UNCOMPRESSOR, SNAPPY (Only capitals is acceptable)
+* Compression Methods: UNCOMPRESSED, SNAPPY (Only capitals is acceptable)
 * Logical symbol: AND, &, &&, OR, | , ||, NOT, !, TRUE, FALSE
 ```